Ayam Masak Merah

 • Lemongrass

-• Star Anise – Adds a subtle sweet-spicy flavor that’s key in giving the sauce its depth and complexity.
+• Star Anise – Lends a subtle sweet-spicy flavor that’s key in giving the sauce its depth and complexity.

-• Ground cloves (or whole cloves) – Brings a warm, aromatic note to the sauce.
+• Ground cloves (or whole cloves) – I love the warm and aromatic note to the sauce.

 • Ground cardamom – Adds a slightly floral, sweet flavor that elevates the sauce to the next level.